shockazul/battleship---SOMLpj/README.txt

 X
 H <-- Computer goes down again
-T * Computer has been here before; MARK POSITION AS T; return to first known hit O
+T * Computer has been here before; MARK POSITION AS T; return to first known hit (Note this does not waste a turn!)
+O

 O